 Rum is the primary spirit used in tiki drinks, which are tropical themed "exotic" drinks based around delicious tropical rum.
 Chances are, if you order a drink with a paper umbrella in it, it likely has rum as an ingredient.

-- Bahama Mama - This tropical cocktail is made with Malibu rum, coffee liqueur, and pineapple juice served on the rocks.
+- Bahama mama - This tropical cocktail is made with coconut rum, coffee liqueur, and pineapple juice served on the rocks.

 - Hurricane - This tropical flavored cocktail was invented in New Orleans, and it quickly became a modern classic.
 It contains lime juice and passion fruit syrup served on ice.